Publications

 Lorenzo Gregori, Walter Paci, Massimo Moneglia

-A study on the role of Part-of-Speech (PoS) tagsets in Romance languages examines their usefulness in disambiguating word occurrences and analyzing language use.
+A study on the role of Part-of-Speech (PoS) tagsets in Romance languages and their usefulness in disambiguating word occurrences and analyzing language use.